23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 When you do the check-in at the airport for your flight to Bhutan, you are required to have a hard copy (printed copy) of the Visa Approval Letter that we will send you once your visa is approved.
 This is the same approval letter that you need for booking the flights, and you are required to show the hard copy on check-in and boarding for all flights to Bhutan to prove that your visa has already been approved.

-When taking a flight to Bhutan from Kathmandu, we recommended that you stopover in Kathmandu for a day/night before your departing flight to Paro International Airport.
+When taking a flight to Bhutan from Kathmandu, we recommend that you stopover in Kathmandu for a day/night before your departing flight to Paro International Airport.

-11. Visit Nepal First and then to Bhutan
+11. Visit Nepal First and then to to Bhutan

 The recommended Nepal Bhutan travel route is to visit Nepal first and then to Bhutan.